nicholaishaw/nosql-challenge/README.md

 ## Part 1: Database and Jupyter Notebook Set Up
 The agency provided the data in the 'establishments.json' file in the resources folder.
 I used the terminal to import the data into a Mongo database named 'uk_food.'
 I named the collection 'establishments'.
 I copied the text I used to import my data from my terminal to a markdown cell in my notebook for ease of replication.

-Once the Mongo database was created and the dataset was imported, I set up a Jupyter Notebook to manage the data:
+Once the Mongo database was created and the dataset was imported, I set up a Jupyter Notebook to manage the data.
+The following work was performed in the NoSQL_setup.ipynb jupyter file.
 * Imported the following libraries: PyMongo and Pretty Print (pprint).
 * Created an instance of the Mongo Client.
 * Confirmed that I created the database and loaded the data properly